-The Brazenness of Jared and Ivanka's Personal Email Server
+The Brazenness of Trump's White House Staff Using Private Email

 Kushner, so far, is still standing, but it’s easy to imagine that if he were not related to the president, he too might have been shoved out onto Pennsylvania Avenue.
 Like his boss and father-in-law, Kushner brings serious liabilities from his business career.
 He has multiple unexplained contacts with Russian officials, from the June 2016 Trump Tower meeting to a disputed meeting with the head of a Russian state-controlled bank, plus a report that he tried to set up a back channel with Russian officials.
 His clearance forms were highly incomplete, and he offered an implausible excuse.
 In fact, there were so many worrying moments that, according to The Wall Street Journal, some of the president’s lawyers wanted Kushner removed from the White House this summer.
 Trump refused.

-A common knock on the Clintons was that they behaved as though he rules did not apply to them.
+A common knock on the Clintons was that they behaved as though the rules did not apply to them.
 Already, some members of Trump’s inner circle are acting the same way.
 Feeling immune to ordinary strictures can be alluring, but as Hillary Clinton learned, sometimes you only discover too late that it’s an illusion.

+* This article previously referred to a private email server.
+We regret the error.